Welcome to today's edition of the Rush 24-7 podcast.

 She's got a 30-point lead.

-So for all this talk about the DNC penalizing Florida, yep, yep, yep, yep, yahoo, what they're actually doing is cementing Florida for Mrs. Clinton.
+What they're actually doing is cementing Florida for Mrs. Clinton.

 But Rich says that the biggest indicator of potential trouble ahead for Mrs. Clinton is the already codified beltway narrative for the race that so favors the Democrats.

-Given the track record of Washington's conventional wisdom, it's not good news, and he's exactly right about that.
+Given the track record of Washington's conventional wisdom, it's not good news.

-These are the same political pros who predicted that scandal would force an early end of the Clinton presidency and that mission accomplished augured victory in Iraq, and long-lasting Republican rule.
+These are the same political pros who predicted that scandal would force an early end of the Clinton presidency and that mission accomplished augured victory in Iraq and long-lasting Republican rule.

 Rich talks about how everybody praised Mrs. Clinton's appearances last Sunday, a week ago, on all five Sunday morning shows.

-That Mr. Gore, that Mr. Gore, some may recall, was not the firebrand who emerged from defeat, speaking up early against the Iraq war and leading against global warming.
+That Mr. Gore, that Mr. Gore, some may recall, was not the firebrand who emerged from defeat speaking up early against the Iraq War and leading against global warming.

-It was instead the cautious gore, whose public persona changed from debate to debate, whose answers were often long-winded and equivocal.
+It was instead the cautious Gore, whose public persona changed from debate to debate, whose answers were often long-winded and equivocal.

 Incredibly, he minimized both his environmental passions and his own administration's achievements throughout the campaign.

-Uh, and then there was that laugh.
+And then there was that laugh.

 The Clinton campaign's method for heeding the perennial complaints that its candidate comes across as too calculating and controlled is to periodically toss in a smidgen of what it deems personality.

-These touches of intimacy seem even more calculating.
+But these touches of intimacy seem even more calculating.

-Let's chat, the Let's Chat campaign rollout, the ostensibly freewheeling but tightly controlled web conversations, the supposed Vox Populi referendum to choose a campaign song, which yielded a plain vanilla Celine Dion clunker.
+Let's chat, the Let's Chat campaign rollout, the ostensibly freewheeling but tightly controlled web conversations, the supposed Vox populi referendum to choose a campaign song, which yielded a plain vanilla Celine Dion clunker.

 Now Mrs. Clinton is erupting in a laugh with all the spontaneity of an alarm clock buzzer.

-Mocking this tick last week, the Daily Show imagined a robotic voice inside the candidate's head saying humorous remark detected, prepare for laughter display.
+Mocking this tick last week, the Daily Show imagined a robotic voice inside the candidate's head saying, humorous remark detected, prepare for laughter display.

 But here's the real kicker.

-None of this would matter if the only issue were Mrs. Clinton's ability as a performer, not every president can be Reagan or JFK for that matter, Bill Clinton.
+None of this would matter if the only issue were Mrs. Clinton's ability as a performer.

 But in her case, as in Gore 2000, the performance too often dovetails with the biggest question about her as a leader.

-Is she so eager to be all things to all people, so reluctant to offend anyone that we will never learn what she really thinks or how she will really act as president.
+Is she so eager to be all things to all people, so reluctant to offend anyone that we will never learn what she really thinks or how she will really act as president?

-I mean, that that's a good question.
+I mean, that's a good question.

-She is afraid to specifically tell people what she wants to do, because that would be the end of her, Frank.
+She is afraid to specifically tell people what she wants to do because that would be the end of her, Frank.

 She is a hardcore liberal.